 A funeral is a formal service of remembrance with the body present, in either a closed or open casket.
-Your funeral director or clergy can advise you on many aspects of etiquette relating to the actual funeral service.
+A memorial service is similar to a funeral but the body is not present.
+Your funeral director or clergy can advise you on many aspects of funeral planning etiquette relating to the actual service.

 See also Memorial Service (celebration of life).

-When death occurs, no matter what hour of the day or night, you can call the funeral director, who will be prepared to assist you with transporting the remains and taking care of all other arrangements that are necessary.
+Funeral directors are professionals who are trained to help families make decisions regarding burial or cremation of a loved one.
+If you are expecting a death in the family, you can contact a local funeral home and ask the funeral director any questions about funeral planning etiquette you might have.
+When death occurs, no matter what hour of the day or night, you can call the funeral director who will be prepared to assist you with transporting the remains and taking care of all other arrangements that are necessary.

 You will need to decide on the final clothing for the deceased and provide it to the funeral home, or consult with the funeral home for clothing they can provide that is specially made for this purpose and particularly suited for open-casket viewing.

-- If you desire the deceased to be buried in a work uniform, confirm with your loved one’s employer that they will not expect all uniforms to be returned.
+- If you would like the deceased to be buried in a work uniform, confirm with your loved one’s employer that they will not expect the uniform to be returned.

-- You also may include with the clothing any other desired items such as a piece of jewelry, a favorite book, or, for a child, a special toy or blanket.
+- In addition to clothing, you may also include items such as jewelry, a favorite book, or, for a child, a special toy or blanket.
 Be sure to consider these items carefully before deciding to part with them permanently.

 Receiving Condolence Calls